LiLin-biosoft/epiConv/README.md

 + `sim.blur`: the function used to blur the similarity matrix.
   - `Smat`: the similarity matrix for denoising.
   - `weight_scale`: the weight for each cell.
 We think cells with high library size are more reliable and use log10 library size as weights.
-  - `neighbor_frac`: the fraction of information used from the neighbors of each cell.
+  - `neighbor_frac`: the fraction of information from the neighbors of each cell.
 It should be within 0~1.
 Higher value means strong denoising while lower value means weak denoising.
 The default value 0.25 is suitable for most datasets.
-If you find the downstream result is poor, you can try higher values (e.g. 0.5).
+If you find the downstream embedding result is poor, you can try higher values (e.g. 0.5).
   - `knn`: the number of neighbors for each cell.
 There is no need to change it unless your data set is very small (e.g. <200 cells).

 Finally we use umap to learn the low-dimensional embedding of the data: